sourcebroker/deployer-extended/README.rst

   | *required:* no
   | *default value:* .flag.requestbuffer
   |
-  | When file with name ".flag.requestbuffer" exists the reqests are buffered.
+  | When file with name ".flag.requestbuffer" exists the requests are buffered.
 The task `buffer:stop`_ just removes
     the ".flag.requestbuffer" files without removing the "entrypoint_inject" code.
   |